vyto1112/vyto1112/README.md

 👻About me👻

  Introduce my name is Devito Aldiga Fitra usually called Vito.
- I was born in Lampung, I am a small child who wants to know new things.
+ I was born in Lampung, I am a child who wants to know new things.
- My hobby is play skateboard and footbal and play game Mobile Legends I am currently a student.
+ My hobby is play skateboard and footbaLl and play game Mobile Legends I am currently a student.
 I majored in Informatics Engineering.

 <!--